Ouchie, ouchie, burn, burn!

 We at Fidobiotics believe in getting your cat healthy and healthy quickly.
 We have designed a probiotic formula specifically for the promotion of urinary tract health in cats, our Meowbiotics - Kitty P. Freely probiotic supplement.

 Kitty P. Freely is an all-natural probiotic supplement formulated specifically for cat urinary tract health.
-Every scoop contains 1 billion CFUs of immune system-boosting probiotics, plus antioxidant-rich cranberry extract and dandelion root, to relieve pain, fight infection and prevent future problems.
+Every scoop contains 1 billion CFUs of immune system-boosting probiotics, plus antioxidant-rich cranberry extract and dandelion root, to relieve pain, and help reduct future instances.
 With our delicious Turkey and Cranberry-flavored powder, Fluffy will be giving nuzzles for the taste as well as the soothing relief.